 There are about 424 airplanes of the affected design in the worldwide fleet.
-This AD will affect about 65 airplanes of U.S. registry.
-The following table provides the estimated costs for U.S. operators to comply with this AD.
+This proposed AD would affect about 65 airplanes of U.S. registry.
+The following table provides the estimated costs for U.S. operators to comply with this proposed AD.

 |Action||Work hours||Average labor rate per hour||Parts||Cost per airplane||Number of U.S.-registered airplanes||Fleet cost|

 Authority for This Rulemaking